 - Orbit model #57202.
 Available at Home Depot and Amazon.

-- Apollo model #polypc110pk.
-Available at Home Depot and Amazon.
+- Sharkbite brand, SKU #UIP4020.
+Available at Home Depot, Supply House, and Amazon.

-- Apollo model #polyptk.
+- 1 in.
+Copper Tubing Cutter.
+Do not use a hacksaw.
 Available at Home Depot and Amazon.

-Above: Wireless Flow Meter with all parts and required fittings for 1-inch poly underground installation.
+Above: Wireless Flow Meter with all parts and required fittings for 1-inch copper underground installation.